 If you have access to raw honey, then making honey mead might be something for you, if you love a tipple and are looking for a new challenge.
-Sterilization to keep out unwanted yeasts is part of the deal.
+Sterilization of the bottles to keep out unwanted yeasts is part of the deal; it is tiresome.

-Age onset macular degeneration is one of the most serious causes of blindness in the elderly, and large it's preventable with sufficient lutein and zeaxanthin in the diet.
+Age-onset macular degeneration is one of the most serious causes of blindness in the elderly, and largely it is preventable with sufficient lutein and zeaxanthin in the diet.

-These two carotenes are taken up by the macula of the eye where the protect the cones against damaging high frequency radiation.
+These two carotenes are taken up by the macula of the eye where they protect the cones against damaging high frequency radiation.

 Unfortunately they only researched orange juice from a frozen concentrate, and not the whole fruit, or freshly squeezed juice including the pulp.

 Kale, spinach, romaine lettuce, parsely and cilantro are the best sources of lutein.
-Orange peppers and citrus, corn and egg yolks and scallions are the best sources of zeaxanthin.
+Orange peppers and citrus, corn, egg yolks and scallions are the best sources of zeaxanthin.